-Based on the site investigation results, the contaminants of concern at the Site were determined to be volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), metals and polychlorinated biphenyls (PCBs).
+Based on the site investigation results, the Contaminants of Concern (COCs) at the Site were determined to be Volatile Organic Compounds (VOCs), Semi-Volatile Organic Compounds (SVOCs), metals and Polychlorinated Biphenyls (PCBs).

 The VOCs of concern are petroleum-related compounds, such as benzene, toluene, ethylbenzene, and xylenes.
-The SVOCs of concern are primarily petroleum-related and include polycyclic aromatic hydrocarbons (PAHs).
+The SVOCs of concern were primarily petroleum-related and include polycyclic aromatic hydrocarbons (PAHs).
 The metals detected at the site are arsenic, lead, mercury, and silver.
 PCBs, primarily Aroclor 1242, was detected in one off-site surface soil sample.